JonathonMifsud/BatchArtemisSRAMiner/README.md

 ## Pipeline
 The standard pipeline follows these steps:

 1. Download SRA e.g, `JCOM_pipeline_download_sra.sh` Note all the scripts will be renamed to reflect your project name.
+This can be skipped if you have generated the sequencing data yourself (!see section Non-SRA libaries)
 2. Check the that the raw reads have downloaded by looking in `/scratch/your_root/your_project/raw_reads` .
 You can use the `check_sra_downloads.sh` script to do this!
 Re-download any that are missing (make a new file with the accessions)
 3. Run read trimming, assembly and calculate contig abundance e.g, `JCOM_pipeline_trim_assembly_abundance.sh`.
 Trimming is currently setup for TruSeq3 PE and SE illumania libs and will also trim nextera
 4. Check that all contigs are non-zero in size in `/project/your_root/your_project/contigs/final_contigs/`